Nominations closed 30 September 2022.

 - return economy domestic or trans-Tasman airfares and up to 3 nights' accommodation to attend the 2023 College Ceremony

-Read the Terms & Conditions (Prizes) before submitting a nomination.
+Read the terms and conditions before submitting a nomination.

 Inform the nominee of your intent to submit a nomination.

-Email a complete nomination form (DOC) addressing the selection criteria to firstname.lastname@example.org together with:
+Email a completed nomination form addressing the selection criteria to firstname.lastname@example.org together with:

 - CV of the nominee